Hamiltonian analysis of Mimetic gravity with higher derivatives: Conclusion and discussions

 \section{Conclusion and discussions}

 Recently, there is an increasing investigation in exploring the instability issue \cite{Ijjas:2016pad} of mimetic model with higher derivative terms.
-In the previous work \cite{Zheng:2017qfs} we pointed out that it is possible to overcome this pathology by introducing the direct coupling of the higher derivatives of the mimetic field to the Ricci scalar of the spacetime.
-Although it seems that our setup have one scalar mode and two tensor modes by analyzing the quadratic actions of perturbation, the modified dispersion relation of scalar perturbation may imply the existence of extra DOF which do not show up at the cosmological perturbation level.
-In this paper we first confirmed that the mimetic gravity with a general higher derivative function of the mimetic field \eqref{S1} has 3 DOFs which is consistent with the previous result of the Hamiltonian analysis in \cite{Firouzjahi:2017txv} and \cite{Takahashi:2017pje}.
+In the previous work \cite{Zheng:2017qfs} we pointed out that it is possible to overcome this pathology by introducing the direct couplings of the higher derivatives of the mimetic field to the Ricci scalar of the spacetime.
+Although it seems that the model in \cite{Zheng:2017qfs} have one scalar mode and two tensor modes by analyzing the quadratic actions of perturbations, the inclusion of $k^4$ for the modified dispersion relation of scalar perturbation may imply the existence of extra DOF which do not show up at the cosmological perturbation level.
+In this paper we first confirmed that the mimetic models \eqref{S1} has 3 DOFs which is consistent with the results of the Hamiltonian analysis in \cite{Firouzjahi:2017txv} and \cite{Takahashi:2017pje}.
+Besides, we find a special case where $f(\phi)=1$ and $g(\Box\phi)=\alpha(\Box\phi)^{2}$.
 Then we perform a detailed Hamiltonian constraint analysis for the extended mimetic model \eqref{S2} (which is slightly different from the model considered in \cite{Zheng:2017qfs}) in both Einstein frame and Jordan frame.
-The conclusion is consistent with each other in both frames: generally such kind of theories has 4 DOFs while only 3 propagating DOFs show up at the cosmological perturbation level \cite{Zheng:2017qfs}.
-To clarify the discrepancy, we reanalyze the model after fixing the unitary gauge.
-Interestingly, the DOFs is reduced to 3.
-Therefore, we conclude that the number of propagating DOFs in the model \eqref{S2} is 4 in general, and the extra DOF is automatically eliminated by the homogeneous field configurations..
+The results are consistent with each other in both frames.
+Such kind of theories in generic scalar field has 4 DOFs while only 3 propagating DOFs appear at the cosmological perturbation level \cite{Zheng:2017qfs}.
+To clarify the discrepancy, we reanalyze the model after fixing the homogenous scaclar field gauge.
+Interestingly, the number of DOFs reduces to 3.
+Therefore, we concluded that the number of DOFs for the model \eqref{S2} is 4 in general, and the extra DOF is automatically eliminated by the homogeneous field configurations.
+We also mention that this interesting situation has been encountered and investigated in a series of modified gravity models.

-This gives us a hint that there exist some kind of special theories in which the DOFs of the space-time covariant version may not always be equivalent to the DOFs of its effective spatially covariant version, and some DOF may not show up on the FRW cosmological background.
-Actually this situation has already been studied in \cite{DeFelice:2018ewo,Blas:2009yd,Gao:2018znj}, and it was argued that this apparently dangerous mode is non-propagating and can be eliminated by choosing appropriate boundary conditions.
-For our case, the unitary gauge leads to the elimination of this extra mode.
-This also can explain the reason why the XG3 theory \cite{Gao:2014soa} is larger than the DHOST theory \cite{Langlois:2015cwa,BenAchour:2016fzp} : some gravitational theories, which belong to the XG3 theory, may have extra DOFs when recovering the spacetime diffeomorphism.